matthew-brett/curious-git/curious_journey.rst

 Call the ``staging`` directory |--| the **staging area**.
 Your new sequence for making a commit is:

-* Copy any changes for the next commit from the working tree to the staging area;
+* copy any changes for the next commit from the working tree to the staging area;
-* Make the commit by copying the contents of the staging area to a snapshot directory, and adding a commit message.
+* make the commit by copying the contents of the staging area to a snapshot directory, and adding a commit message.

 You are doing this by hand, but later git will make this much more automatic.